 Bolu Babalola is Always Returning to Toni Morrison and bell hooks

-This is First Draft, in which our favorite writers get to the bottom of their own craft.
+This is Rough Draft, in which our favorite writers get to the bottom of their own craft.
 From preferred writing drinks to whether or not you really need to carry a notebook, we find out all the ways they beat writer’s block and do the work.
 Before curling up Love in Color: Mythical Tales from Around the World, Retold by Bolu Babalola, discover all the elements that helped her get it done.

 JULIANA UKIOMOGBE: Describe your ideal writing atmosphere.
 What gets you in the mood?